happymonkey1/kb-os/README.md

 # kb-os

-kbOS is a simple 32 bit proof-of-concept operating system.
+kbOS is a simple, 32 bit proof-of-concept operating system.
 This project was done to explore assembly, C, and operating system development.

 ## Compilation and Running